Connor Wong Preview, Player Props: Red Sox vs. Orioles

 Connor Wong At The Plate

-- Wong is batting .242 with 26 doubles, two triples, nine home runs and 22 walks.
+- Wong is hitting .240 with 26 doubles, two triples, nine home runs and 22 walks.

-- In 22.8% of his games this year, Wong has had at least one RBI.
-He's picked up more than one in 7.9% and driven in three or more of his team's runs in one contest.
+- In 26 games this season (22.6%), Wong has picked up an RBI, and in nine of those games (7.8%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.